Netherlands Facts For Kids

 The country experiences cool summers and moderate winters.
 It’s often breezy, especially in the winters and along the coast.
 Rain falls throughout the year, but April-September is usually drier.

 In ancient times, Celtic and German tribes lived in the area of the Netherlands for many years.
-The area’s many rivers, wetlands, and woods protected the tribes for invaders.
+The area’s many rivers, wetlands, and woods protected the tribes from invaders.

 But in the 1st century BC, the Roman Empire managed to conquer the land.
-The area remained under Roman rule for about 300 years, growing in wealth.
+The area remained under Roman rule for about 300 years, and grew in wealth as a result.

 As the Roman Empire weakened, various tribes invaded the land.
-By 800, the Netherlands became part of Charlemagne’s Carolingian Empire.
+By 800 AD, the Netherlands became part of Charlemagne’s Carolingian Empire.

 After Charlemagne’s death, the territory was divided into smaller states ruled by dukes and counts.
 During this time, agriculture, crafts, and trade made the Netherlands one of the richest areas in Europe.